amd/xdna-driver/README.md

 ## Linux compilation and installation

+### Ubuntu 25.04

+Ubuntu 25.04 includes [Linux kernel 6.14](https://kernelnewbies.org/Linux_6.14) that incorporates the amdxdna driver for AMD NPUs :partying_face:.

+> The XRT SHIM library is still needed from this repository.

 ### Ubuntu 24.10

-Ubuntu 24.10 already includes Linux kernel 6.11 that meets the requirements for the xdna-driver.
+Ubuntu 24.10 includes Linux kernel 6.11 that meets the requirements for the xdna-driver.

 ### Ubuntu 24.04